Sgfhnn/enc_visioner/README.md

 ## How It Works
-1️⃣users use voice access or other app or built in features like Talkback to open the app by calling the name of the app 2️⃣ User selects language (we are working on it )
+1️⃣users use voice access or other app or built in features like Talkback to open the app by calling the name of the app 2️⃣ User selects language (im working on it )
 3️⃣ Uses camera to capture banknote
 4️⃣ Sends image to Roboflow API
 5️⃣Gets the result and reads it aloud